 - signal and image processing

-- embedded intelligence, edge and fog computing, FPGA, SoC
+- embedded intelligence, accelerators, edge and fog computing, FPGA, SoC

 Part of our perception research covers different kinds of smart sensors, sensor systems, and wireless sensor networks for industrial automation, environment monitoring, and integrity control of complex systems.

-One of the widely used sensors in our research is a video camera (including a stereo camera and a depth sensor).
-We develop and use computer vision algorithms that use camera data for classification, object detection, and frame segmentation tasks.
-We have developed such algorithms for intelligent transportation systems (vehicle detection and classification, number plate recognition), segmentation and classification of biomedical images, and perception systems of autonomous vehicles; however, use-cases for artificial vision are much broader.
+We also develop and adopt computer vision algorithms for classification, object detection, and image segmentation tasks.
+We have developed such algorithms for autonomous vehicles, biomedicine, intelligent transportation systems (vehicle and pedestrian detection and classification, number plate recognition), agriculture (detection of crops and weeds), and video analysis.
+However, the possible use-cases for our AI-enabled computer vision are much broader.

-Currently, deep neural network-based AI methods are demonstrating the best performance in many machine perception tasks.
-Therefore, RuM laboratory researches and uses different architectures of deep networks (convolutional neural network CNN, recurrent neural network RNN, generative adversarial network GAN).
-We are able to train and test deep models on EDI’s high-performance computing center which includes 12 NVIDIA Tesla k40 GPUs.
-Since the use of deep learning in many practical applications is hindered by the necessity of a large amount of annotated training data, RuM also researches methods for generation of synthetic training data and the use of simulated environments in training AI models.
+Currently, deep neural network-based methods are demonstrating the best performance in many machine perception tasks.
+Therefore, RuM laboratory explores and applies different network models, including CNN, RNN, and GAN, which we train and test on EDI’s high-performance computing center.
+Since the use of deep learning in many practical applications is hindered by the necessity of a large amount of annotated training data, RuM also researches methods for the generation of synthetic training data and the use of simulated environments in training AI models.
+Also, our interest in medical image analysis has led us to explore the explainable AI field and bio-inspired learning models.

 The robotics division of our laboratory combines the perception and embedded intelligence possibilities described above with the control of robots.
-It allows us to operate in such fields as autonomous platforms (driving, flying) and smart production, which brings the manufacturing process into the modern digital age (industry 4.0).
-For increased automation of the production process, the next generation industry robots have to be able to safely cooperate with humans and adaptively manipulate different objects in modern dynamic production conditions.
+It allows us to operate with such technologies as autonomous platforms (driving, flying) and smart production robots, which bring the manufacturing process into the modern digital age (industry 4.0).
+For increased automation of the production process, the next generation industry robots have to safely cooperate with humans and adaptively manipulate different objects in modern dynamic production conditions.
 Robots have to become aware of the surrounding environment and use this awareness to adapt and optimize their future actions.

 - Vision, Identification, with Z-sensing Technology and key Applications (VIZTA) #H2020